 Adewunmi also has her own private blog, where she writes about product development and building effective teams and culture in digital organisations based on her passion for diversity in tech.

-As Head of group PPR and function finance at BP, Camille Drummond has years of experience in finance and technology.
+As VP Global Business Service at BP, Camille Drummond has years of experience in finance and technology.

 Also a member of the Women in Banking and Finance group, Drummond has shared her experience as a woman in the industry; she has also been amongst a group of employees at BP helping the organisation embrace diversity.